migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 Implement on-chain royalties to harmony's shard 1 using Story protocol.
 Create a demo to show how AI model training (specifically for maps or voice data) can be done using these on-chain royalties.
 ---
-2024-03-24 Sun: Debugging further continued, reflected upon my goals and milestones for Q1.
+2024-03-24 Sun (1 hour): Debugging further continued, reflected upon my goals and milestones for Q1.

-2024-03-23 Sat: Followed through a tutorial on hardhat to debug/resolve flattening issues.
+2024-03-23 Sat (2 hours): Followed through a tutorial on hardhat to debug/resolve flattening issues.

 2024-03-18 Mon ~ 2024-03-22 Fri: PTO (Always available on Telegram)

 ---

-2024-03-17 Sun: Continue debugging and adapting contracts to shard 1.
+2024-03-17 Sun (1 hour): Continue debugging and adapting contracts to shard 1.

-2024-03-16 Sat: Debugging issues regarding concatenation with Hardhat.
+2024-03-16 Sat (1.5 hours): Debugging issues regarding concatenation with Hardhat.

 2024-03-15 Fri: Worked on concatenating 29 smart contract files into one solidity contract to deploy on Remix.